slint-ui/slint/docs/tutorial/cpp/src/memory_tile.md

 visual building block that consists of an underlying filled rectangle background, the icon image.
 Later we'll add a covering rectangle that acts as a curtain.
 The background rectangle is declared to be 64 logical pixels wide and tall, and it is filled with a soothing tone of blue.
 Note how lengths in the `.60` language have a unit, here the `px` suffix.
-That makes the code easier to read and the compiler can detect when your're accidentally mixing values with different units attached to them.
+That makes the code easier to read and the compiler can detect when your are accidentally mixing values with different units attached to them.

 We copy the following code into the `memory.60` file: